 When the mobile app is no longer needed, it is recommended to remove the app from online stores to avoid maintenance cost.
 App stores sometimes will enforce mobile apps to comply with new requirements, and force to put mobile apps offline if they fail to comply.

 To facilitate the use of mobile apps on campus, the University provides a fundamental set of IT infrastructure and protection for mobile apps.
 Compliance to the proper use of these services and procedures is important to ensure the mobile app can be deployed securely, effectively and conveniently.

-All HKUST Official Apps and HKUST-Sponsored Third-Party Apps must follow the Mobile App Security and Privacy Guideline.
+All mobile apps published under HKUST must follow the Mobile App Security and Privacy Guideline.
 Mobile apps need to pass a compliance check before publishing to online stores.
 The usage of the mobile apps will be regularly reviewed.
 Regular compliance checks are also required after the apps are published.
 All critical issues identified will need to be resolved.

 Mobile apps nowadays often provide personalized functions and contents for different individuals.
 This usually requires the ability to identify individual users.
 The University IT infrastructure is designed to facilitate these needs.

-For cybersecurity reasons, only HKUST-Official and HKUST-Sponsored Third Party Apps are eligible to utilize authentication infrastructure of the University to identify users.
+For cybersecurity reasons, only mobile apps that are owned or sponsored by HKUST are eligible to utilize authentication infrastructure of the University to identify users.